swayanshu07/WebAdviser/README.md

 **Step 3 — View the Results**
 The results appear in a two-panel dashboard:
-- **Left panel** — Security Score (with animated ring), score breakdown, and SSL certificate details
+- **Left panel** — Security Score, score breakdown, and SSL certificate details
 - **Right panel** — Security headers status (Present / Missing) and detailed recommendations

 **Step 4 — Read the Recommendations**